 When full-time or part-time teaching posts come up, they are posted first in Norway through www.nav.no.

-Then, typically, ISS is represented at international teaching recruitment fairs sponsored by the Council of International Schools in London in January and Search Associates in the United States in February.
+ISS will use posting sites such as Schrole, and on occasion Search and TES.
+When needed, ISS is represented at international teaching recruitment fairs sponsored by the Council of International Schools in London in January and Search Associates in the United States in February.
 We recommend that candidates submit their interest via these services and visit our stand at the fairs.

 For teaching positions, ISS can only consider applicants with earned university degrees (a masters certification is necessary for U.S. degrees), current teaching qualifications and school teaching certification.
 Applicants of all nationalities are welcome to apply.

 General minimum requirements to be considered for teaching posts include: